 Every time I look at the spectrum visual, my eyes focus on the center of the sexual orientation arrows.
 I find myself relating most to pansexual — a term that describes people who are physically, emotionally, and romantically attracted to others regardless of gender identity or biological sex.
 I’ve decided that “queer” fits best for how I identify.

 Part of me feels like I can’t own and define my sexuality as queer, because I’ve never acted on any of these feelings, despite consistently questioning my identity to myself.
-How can I label myself as queer when I’ve only ever had straight relationships?
+How can I label myself as queer when I’ve only ever had what are perceived as straight relationships?
 What does it say about my current relationship with my partner and how can my queerness be explored while honoring it?
 This pressure to “pick a side” is rooted in heteronormative expectations and society’s rigid approach to sexual expression.

 In 5th grade, the most popular kid in our class called me a lesbian.
 I remember coming home and asking what it meant.
 The next day, I hurled back the definition I was told, “gay,” as an insult.
 This homophobic exchange landed us both in the hallway for a talk with our teacher and later our parents.